gardefjord/adamgardefjord/_projects/fh-testet.md

 <div class="project-grid">
   <div class="grid-headline">Problem</div>
   <div class="grid-content">
-    Familial hypercholesterolemia (FH) is a genetic condition that leads to dangerously high cholesterol levels.
-Most people don’t know they have it until they experience something as severe as a heart attack.
-Worse, even general practitioners often miss the signs due to limited awareness or competing priorities.
-Our task was to design a solution that would make people stop and take notice—without overwhelming or scaring them—and support early detection and ongoing treatment.
+    Familial hypercholesterolemia (FH) is often undiagnosed until a major health event.
+At first, we didn't know what problem to solve—our goal was to find the key barriers to early detection and treatment.
   </div>

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    We started by diving into the patient experience: what does it feel like to go from a vague concern about cholesterol to a life-altering diagnosis?
-Mapping the journey was eye-opening.
-There’s a gap not just in knowledge, but in emotional support—patients often feel confused, alone, and uncertain about what to do next.
-Using these insights, we designed a tool that made taking the first step as easy as answering a few questions.
-It wasn’t just about the test; it was about making people feel seen, understood, and in control.
+    Through workshops with patients and healthcare professionals, we discovered a major gap: awareness and emotional support.
+Many didn't recognize their risk, and diagnosed patients felt lost.
+We designed a self-assessment tool that made the first step clear, simple, and reassuring.
   </div>

   <div class="grid-headline">Outcomes</div>
   <div class="grid-content">
-    The FH-testet became more than just a diagnostic tool; it was a conversation starter.
-By combining a self-assessment with clear, empathetic explanations, it empowered users to take action.
-The results spoke for themselves: within two months of launch, the test attracted 13,000 unique visitors, with 2,300 completed assessments and 100 individuals referring themselves to specialist care.
-The project also highlighted the potential for digital tools to complement traditional care, showing how they can bridge gaps in time, resources, and understanding.
+    The FH-testet sparked action.
+In two months, 13,000 people visited, 2,300 completed the test, and 100 sought specialist care.
+The project proved digital tools can drive real healthcare impact.
   </div>

   <div class="grid-headline">Lessons Learned</div>
   <div class="grid-content">
-    Working on this project reinforced the value of starting with empathy.
-By focusing on what patients think and feel during critical moments, we could design a solution that truly fit into their lives.
-I also learned the importance of balancing innovation with practicality—sometimes the simplest ideas have the most impact, as long as they meet a real need.
+    Taking time to find the real problem is key.
+Smaller, focused interventions often make the biggest difference—especially when they turn complex issues into something actionable.
   </div>
 </div>
 <figure class="project-image">